Xinier/LogRV-Forecast-Model/README.md

 The dataset contains the observed values of log RV and a set of potential features constructed using intra-daily returns (based on prices sampled at 5-minute intervals) of CBA from January 7, 2003 to August 20, 2021

+### Dataset
+Connect to the "cba_log_rv.sqlite" SQLite database using the Python sqlite3 module

 ### Methods Used
 - Machine Learning
 - Data Visualization